+Commenters understand that in certain circumstances OSMRE may exercise its rulemaking authority to revisit and change even a longstanding policy or interpretation, setting a new course that reverses an earlier determination.
+However, an agency may not use its rulemaking authority, as it proposes to do in this instance, to subvert, alter, or vitiate the plain language of a statute in which Congress has spoken directly to the precise question at issue.
+Chevron is no longer available to shield agency interpretations at variance with the plain language and "better reading" of the statute.
 Applying the "traditional tools of statutory construction" requires careful consideration of the text, structure, history, and purpose of a statute or regulation.
 Kisor v.
 Wilkie, 139 S. Ct.
 2400, 2415 (2019). "[A]n agency's reading must fall "within the bounds of reasonable interpretation."
 Id. at 2416 (citation omitted).
 As established above, the foregoing factors point unwaveringly to the conclusion that Congress intended OSMRE to issue a Ten Day Notice whenever the facts set forth in a citizen complaint or other information, if true, would constitute a violation of SMCRA or its implementing program.
 As the above-cited IBLA decisions substantiate, the plain meaning of 30 U.S.C. § 1271(a)(1) requires OSMRE to employ the "if true" standard.
-The existing 30 C.F.R. § 842.11(b)(2) merely codifies what SMCRA itself demands.
+The existing 30 C.F.R. § 842.11(b)(2) prior to the 2020 TDN Rule merely codifies what SMCRA itself demands.

 Moreover, OSMRE has failed to justify its abandonment of the "if true" standard for a procedure that encourages unlimited delay in rather than the TDN process that Congress has mandated.
-To support the dramatic reversal of long-standing policy that OSMRE proposes, the governing case law requires the agency to articulate sound and sufficient reasons therefor.
+To support the dramatic reversal of long-standing policy that OSMRE proposes, the governing case law requires the agency to articulate sound and sufficient reasons for the action.
 When viewed in light of the available data and the agency's experience and expertise, the agency must demonstrate that the proposed amendment to long-extant existing policy rests on rational, neutral principles that are in accord with the agency's proper understanding of its authority.
 FCC v.
-Fox Television Stations, Inc., 556 U.S. 502, 536 (2009) (Justice Kennedy concurring).
+Fox Television Stations, Inc., 556 U.S. 502, 536 (2009) (Justice Kennedy concurring).32

-The concurring opinion of Justice Kennedy and the dissenting opinion of Justice Breyer constitute the decision of the Court on the issues for which we cite FCC v.
+32 The concurring opinion of Justice Kennedy and the dissenting opinion of Justice Breyer constitute the decision of the Court on the issues for which we cite FCC v.
 Fox Television Stations, Inc.

 The proposed rule fails to provide a reasoned explanation for rescinding the "if true" standard.
-Instead, Mr. Hammond has offered a litany of conclusory assertions unaccompanied by any probative data from agency enforcement records.
+Instead, OSMRE has offered a litany of conclusory assertions unaccompanied by any probative data33 from agency enforcement records.
 OSMRE has neither provided nor referenced any empirical data explaining or supporting its claim that the "if true" standard has led to "disparate application," "regulatory uncertainty," "redundancy," or "duplicative investigation and enforcement" --- or other administrative problems not inherent in the exercise of dual sovereignty where Congress specifically crafted an ongoing oversight role for OSMRE in order to assure past patterns of state non-enforcement of mining laws not be repeated.